-March is the month to start growing vegetables in ernest.
+March is the month to start growing vegetables in earnest.
 Seed starting can begin outdoors in mild regions and indoors in cold regions.
-There are still six to eight weeks, maybe even ten weeks, before warm-season plants can go into the garden in most cool- and cold-winter regions, but now, or soon, is the time to start seed-sowing indoors.
+There are still six to eight weeks, maybe even ten weeks before warm-season plants can go into the garden in most cool- and cold-winter regions, but now, or soon, is the time to start seed-sowing indoors.

-Seed start warm-season crops indoors.
 By the middle of the month, tomatoes, peppers, cucumbers, eggplants, squashes, cantaloupes, and watermelons can be started in flats indoors.
-These warm-season crops can be sown in flats nearly filled with pre-moistened potting mix.
-Level the soil then gently sprinkle seed on top.
-Sow one flat for each vegetable.
-Press the seed into the soil surface with a piece of flat wood to make good contact then add a layer of soil on top–three times the diameter of the seed.
+These warm-season crops can be sown in flats nearly filled with pre-moistened seed-starting mix.
+Level the mix then gently sprinkle seed on top.
+Press the seed into the soil surface with a piece of flat wood to make good contact then add a layer of the mix on top–three times the diameter of the seed.
 Next, slip the flat into a plastic bag and tie it off.
 Set the flats in a warm spot out of direct sunlight until the seeds sprout.
 Be sure to label each flat.
+Sow one flat for each vegetable.

 When seeds sprout, remove the plastic “greenhouses” and place the flats where they will stay warm, but not hot, and where they will get full sun during the day, a greenhouse, hothouse, or south-facing window is best.
-Use fluorescent lights where sun is not available.
+Use fluorescent lights where the sun is not available.
 Use room temperature water to keep the soil moist, but not wet.
-After seeds have been sprouted three weeks water seedlings with a diluted mix of fish emulsion or compost tea once a week.
+Once seedlings are three weeks old, water seedlings with a diluted mix of fish emulsion or compost tea once a week.

 Potatoes.
 Plant early potatoes in mild regions starting the middle of the month.
 Hold off planting if the soil is very wet.
 Set seed potatoes in trenches 12 inches wide and 9 inches deep.
 Place 2 to 3 inches of aged compost or aged steer manure at the bottom of the trench.
 Set tubers 12 to 14 inches apart then draw up and cover them with a ridge of soil